TabelO-1/Lecture-Notes/class23.md

     - in the README.md that is generated from CRA

 25. How do I close down the React server?
-    - type in control + C in the terminal
+    - type in ctrl + C in the terminal

 # Resources
 - [w3Schools: CLI](https://www.w3schools.com/whatis/whatis_cli.asp)